adusachev/scanplot/README.md

 ## Future work

-- [ ] **Implementation of the graphical user interface for the algorithm**
-- [ ] Mapping the coordinates obtained by the algorithm to tick values on plot image
 - [ ] Adding opportunity to select region of interest
+- [ ] Adding opportunity to manually edit detected data points
-- [ ] Improving the accuracy of the algorithm
+- [ ] Improving the accuracy of the algorithm on b/w images
+- [ ] Implementation of the graphical user interface for the algorithm